Accessing databases that support ODBC from Rexx by using Rexx/SQL

 simple.cmd

-/* load all SQL functions, make them accessible to this script */
+/* Load all SQL functions, making them accessible to this script */

 call RxFuncAdd 'SQLLoadFuncs','rexxsql', 'SQLLoadFuncs'